tsoglani/SpeechRaspberrySmartHouseBackup/Raspberry_2B-3/README.md

 imports libs:<br>

-- imports all .jar from SpeechRaspberrySmartHouse/Raspberry_2B-3/raspberry_2a,b_InAndOut_40gpio_pin/libs/
+-imports all .jar from SpeechRaspberrySmartHouse/Raspberry_2B-3/raspberry_2a,b_InAndOut_40gpio_pin/libs/ folder <br>
- folder <br>
 -select all pi4j libs from /opt/pi4j/lib<br>
  ///on Bluej you can do it by selecteing tools->preferences->Libraries->Add<br>
 - restart bluej<br>